k0smik0/hermes/Readme.md

 about versions:

-* the vanilla branch needs just android libs (but you have to extends Application)
+* the vanilla version needs just android libs (but you have to extends Application or inherit from HermesApplication)
-* the roboguice branch ones (default branch) needs also roboguice, an amazing IoC container, based on google guice
+* the roboguice version needs also roboguice, an amazing IoC container, based on google guice

 consider to use last ones - IoC (Inversion of Control) is (actually) ultimate oop paradigma, and roboguice is an amazing system implementing it in android world, providing annotation for DI (dependency injection)

-[obviously I develop all my apps using it]
+[and obviously I develop all my apps using this]

 <br/><br/>I choised not provide really branch, but just 2 different folder, so:

- * "core" folder contains common parts,
+ * "common" folder contains common parts,
  * then "vanilla" VS "roboguiced" folders contain different implementations, respectively honoring "pure android" way VS ioc/di (robo)guice way

 after you cloned repository, you have simply exclude uninteresting folders in your ide/ant/etc, in order to not compile version classes you don't want.